 Whales can be spotted in our waters most any time of year.
 But the "season" begins in earnest during early spring, with the migration of hundreds of these gentle giants to their summer feeding grounds off the New England coast.

 For you avid whale watchers, one of the best times to visit the Cape is mid-April to early May.
 That's when you'll have the best chance of seeing one of the most rare species in existence - the endangered Northern Right whale.

 Right Whale at the Surface

 It's awe-inspiring to see these enormous (up to 60+ feet long!) creatures up close and personal.
 And it could well be a once-in-a-lifetime experience.
-There are only a few hundred Northern Rights left in the world!
+The experts estimate that there are only a few hundred Northern Rights left in the world!

-The height of Cape Cod whale watch season is from June to September.
+The height of Cape Cod whale watch cruise season is from June to September.

 During the summer months, the Humpbacks are here, as are Finbacks, Minkes, Sei whales, and their colorful "cousins" - the Atlantic White-sided dolphin.